Google's China search project gets stung by confrontation over data

 Rumors of the project alone have spurred protests and resignations.
 Last month, hundreds of Google employees, mostly software engineers, joined with Amnesty International to publish a letter demanding that CEO Sundar Pichai cancel the project.
 Google has said little about Dragonfly, but the project would reportedly bring a censored search engine to China and make it possible to connect users' search queries to their phone numbers, enabling the Chinese government to more easily track searches.

-When Google CEO Sundar Pichai was asked about Dragonfly during a congressional hearing last week, he repeatedly said the company has "no plans" to launch a search engine in China.
+Asked for comment on Monday about The Intercept report, a Google spokeswoman pointed to remarks Pichai made last week, when asked about Dragonfly during a congressional hearing.
+He repeatedly said the company has "no plans" to launch a search engine in China.
 But when pressed, he acknowledged that the project had "over a hundred" people working on it at one point.
 Despite the headcount, Pichai called it a "limited effort" within the company.

 In an interview with the Washington Post after the hearing, Pichai offered even more about what the project could look like.
 "Can we explore and serve users in China, in areas like education and health care?" he said.
 "We may not end up doing search.
 We're trying to understand a market."